Dependency Parser

 So it really is a tree-like structure.

 Each parent-child relationship has an annotation for it.
-Take the sentence above for example, me
+Take the sentence above for example, me is a child of gave and the relationship between the two can be annotated as DOBJ which means Direct Object.

 For a full list of the annotation specifications, refer to the Dependency Parsing Annotations Specifications article.